howardVoxcan/TSP-with-Django/README.md

 Total Cost: 100
 ```
 *The output shows a valid Hamiltonian cycle (starting and ending at vertex 1) and the total cost of traversing the cycle.*

-## 🌐 License
-This project is licensed under the MIT License.

----

-Let me know if you need any further modifications!